 TOWNSHIP ADMINISTRATOR DUTIES

-As described in ORC 505.032, the township administrator shall, under the direction of the board of township trustees: assist in the administration, enforcement and execution of the policies and resolutions of the board.
+As described in Ohio Revised Code 505.032, the township administrator shall, under the direction of the board of township trustees: assist in the administration, enforcement and execution of the policies and resolutions of the board.

 - Supervise and direct the activities of the affairs of the divisions of township government under the control or jurisdiction of the board.